 Grinding testwork was performed according to industry standard procedures (drop weight tests, SMC tests, Bond Rod and Ball Mill Work Index testing) to support the models used for sizing.
 Abrasion testwork was using the Bond Abrasion Index testing.
 Flotation testwork was carried out in either Denver or Agitair laboratory flotation cells.

-Size fraction analysis was carried out utilizing screen sieve analysis on grinding and flotation products.
+Size fraction analysis was generally carried out utilizing screen sieve analysis on grinding and flotation products with a couple of fine tests being done by laser diffraction.
 Settling and filtration testwork was preliminary, primarily due to the small size of intermediate and final product samples produced.
 This has been compensated for by using conservative benchmarking in the design of the settling, filtration and acid leaching facilities in the design.

 The assay procedures utilized for the testwork were appropriate for the products being assayed and were performed by recognized creditable laboratories.
-These laboratories included SGS Vancouver supporting the SGS work and Hazen Research supporting the RDi testwork.
+These laboratories included SGS Vancouver supporting the SGS work and both Hazen Research and Florin Analytical supporting the RDi testwork.

-The metallurgical testing labs used were visited during the running of the programs by AMEC staff responsible for the interpretation of the metallurgy.
+The metallurgical testing laboratories used were visited during the running of the programs by AMEC staff responsible for the interpretation of the metallurgy.